This material must not be used for commercial purposes, or in any hospital or medical facility. Failure to comply may result in legal action.

 - Your child's symptoms get worse.

 Your child may bleed more than expected during surgery, or his bowel may tear or get damaged.
 He may develop an infection.
-His wound could open and need to be repaired by caregivers.
+His wound could open and need to be repaired by healthcare providers.
 The intussusception could happen again in the same place or another part of the bowel.

 Care AgreementYou have the right to help plan your child's care.
 Learn about your child's health condition and how it may be treated.
 Discuss treatment options with your child's caregivers to decide what care you want for your child.